 (2) Stakeholders may submit projects for RPG Project Review within any project Tier.
 All transmission projects in Tiers 1, 2 and 3 shall be submitted.
 TSPs are not required to submit Tier 4 projects for RPG Project Review, but shall include any Tier 4 projects in the cases used for development of the Regional Transmission Plan.

 (3) All system improvements that are necessary for the project to achieve the system performance improvement, or to correct the system performance deficiency, for which the project is intended should be included into a single project submission.

+(4) Any relevant historical Load information, or quantifiable evidence supporting the forecasted Load growth and additional Load seeking interconnection in the project area, should be provided with the RPG project submission, if applicable.
+Confidential information provided by Customers can be incorporated by reference and made available for inspection by ERCOT upon request.

-(4) Facility ratings updates are not considered a project and are not subject to RPG Project Review.
+(5) Facility ratings updates are not considered a project and are not subject to RPG Project Review.